wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 ## Configure VMs

-1 Go to "scripts" folder.
+1 Copy the "scripts" folder to bastion node.

 2 Copy the contents of "user-setup.sh" and run it in each node of the cluster.

-3 Go to 'Scripts' folder and modify "username", "password", and "pool id" in file "register-repo.sh" and then copy it to bastion node, and run it.
+3 Go to 'Scripts' folder and modify "username", "password", and "pool id" in file "register-repo.sh" and then run it.

      bash -x register-repo.sh